18 Essential Elements of Authentic Japanese Garden Design

-This clever bamboo device is designed to frighten deer away from the garden.
+This clever bamboo device is designed to frighten deer away from the Japanese garden.
 The upper bamboo tube drips water into the larger, lower tube.
 When the tube fills, the weight of the water causes it to clunk against a bamboo mat resting on a stone.
 The sudden sound can startle deer and scare them away.

 Bamboo has many uses in Japanese gardens: It's grown as an ornamental plant, and it serves as an important structural component.
 This fence uses bamboo shoots as rails and smaller ones tied into latticework to follow the curve of the gravel path inlaid with stepping stones.

 Raked gravel surrounding stones represents ripples of waves around islands.
-This type of Zen garden is designed for contemplative thought and is super-easy to maintain, whether you choose to use gravel or sand as the floor.
+This type of Zen or Japanese garden is designed for contemplative thought and is super-easy to maintain, whether you choose to use gravel or sand as the floor.